-Section 4 creates a new section in the FCPA providing for criminal and civil penalties over persons not covered under the existing FCPA provisions regarding issuers and domestic concerns.
+Section 5 creates a new section in Title 15 providing for criminal and civil penalties over persons not covered under the existing FCPA provisions regarding issuers and domestic concerns.
 This section closes the gap left in the original FCPA and implements the OECD Convention's requirement that Parties criminalize bribery by "any person."
 OECD Convention, Art.
-1, para.
-1. The prohibited acts are the same as those covered by § 30A(a) and § 104(a) with two qualifications.
+1, $\P$ 1.
+The prohibited acts are the same as those covered by §§ 78dd-1(a) and 78dd-2(a) with two qualifications.

 First, the offense created under this section requires that an act in furtherance of the bribe be taken within the territory of the United States.
-The OECD Convention requires each Party to "take such measures as may be necessary to establish its jurisdiction over the bribery of a foreign public official when the offense is committed in whole or in part in its territory."
+The OECD Convention requires each Party to "take such measures as may be necessary to establish its jurisdiction over the bribery of a foreign public official when the offense is committed in whole or in party in its territory."
 OECD Convention, Art.
-4, para.
-1. The new offense complies with this section by providing for criminal jurisdiction in this country over bribery by foreign nationals of foreign officials when the foreign national takes some act in furtherance of the bribery within the territory of the United States.
-It is expected that the established principles of liability, including principles of vicarious liability, that apply under the current version of the FCPA shall apply to the liability of foreign businesses for acts taken on their behalf by their officers, directors, employees, agents or stockholders in the territory of the United States, regardless of the nationality of the officer, director, employee, agent, or stockholder.
+4, ¶ 1.
+The new offense complies with this section by providing for criminal jurisdiction in this country over bribery by foreign nationals of foreign officials when the foreign national takes some act in furtherance of the bribery within the territory of the United States.
+It is expected that foreign corporations shall be held liable under this section under a theory of respond eat superior for acts taken by their officers, directors, employees, agents, or stockholders acting on their behalf.

 As envisioned by the negotiators, Congress intends that the "territorial basis for jurisdiction should be interpreted broadly so that an extensive physical connection to the bribery act is not required."
-See Commentaries on the Convention on Combating Bribery of Foreign Public

-Officials in International Business Transactions (OECD Commentary) at para.
-24. Further, "territory of the United States" should be understood to encompass all areas over which the United States asserts territorial jurisdiction.
-See18 U.S.C. § 5 ("The term 'United States', as used in this title in a territorial sense, includes all places and waters, continental or insular, subject to the jurisdiction of the United States, except the Canal Zone."); 18 U.S.C. § 7 (special maritime and territorial jurisdiction of the United States; 49 U.S.C. § 46501(2) (special aircraft jurisdiction of the United States).
+See Commentaries on the Convention on Combating Bribery of Foreign Public Officials in International Business Transactions (OECD Commentary) at ¶ 24.
+Further, "territory of the United States" should be understood to encompass all areas over which the United States asserts territorial jurisdiction.
+See18 U.S.C. § 5 ("The term 'United States', as used in this title in a territorial sense, includes all places and waters, continental or insular, subject to the jurisdiction of the United States, except the Canal Zone."); 18 U.S.C. § 7 (special maritime and territorial jurisdiction of the United States).